What is Malaysian food? 13 Popular Malaysian dishes to try!

 Malaysian food is one of the most flavoursome and interesting foods in Asia.
 Here are some of our favourites:

-A dish that is found literally everywhere in Malaysia, Nasi Lemak is convenient and tasty.
-We’ve never had a bad experience ordering this.
+A dish that is found literally everywhere in Malaysia, Nasi Lemak is convenient, tasty, and surprisingly easy to recreate at home when you have authentic Malaysian pantry staples on hand.
+We’ve never had a bad experience ordering—or cooking—this.

 Nasi Lemak is a popular breakfast dish consisting of aromatic rice cooked in coconut milk.
 The dish typically includes sambal (a spicy chilli paste), along with a boiled egg, peanuts, cucumber slices, fried chicken and / or rendang.
 You’ll sometimes find it wrapped in banana leaves for an authentic touch.
 And we love the small pan-fried fish that some places add!